sefinek24/Cloudflare-WAF-Expressions/README.md

 </div>

 With these expressions (for WAF), you can effectively block all unnecessary requests to your server, enhancing its security and performance.
+If you found this repository useful, please consider giving it a star ⭐.
+Thank you!

 > [!IMPORTANT]
 > Additionally, it is recommended to **disable** the `Bot Fight Mode` function found in the `Security` tab.